wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

   A sidecar enhances or extends the capability of an existing container and is deployed within the same Kubernetes pod.
 The pod wraps these containers and their storage resources into a single entity.
 No changes to the existing container image are necessary.

 * To monitor a Kubernetes cluster, for example, a MySQL cluster, you deploy your Telegraf agent in a standalone container.
 This container can live in the same node as the cluster you monitor, or even in a different node.
-* Wavefront is also compatible with Prometheus.
+* You can also use Wavefront with Prometheus.
 You deploy a container with Telegraf, and the Telegraf Prometheus plugin scrapes the Prometheus endpoint for metrics.
 A headless service exposes the Prometheus endpoint (port) so that it can be scraped easily.

   As in the other cases, Telegraf sends the metrics it collects to the Wavefront proxy.